 - a.
 The R&D period will be adjusted according to the content of the proposal, the R&D plan, and the policy for adoption of proposals. - b.
-If further improvement in the potential for establishing and deploying R&D outputs is expected, the R&D period can be extended up to two years after evaluation. - c.
-Please note that the Small Start (feasibility verification) period that was set for this program until the previous fiscal year has not been set for FY2023.
+Please note that there will be no Small Start (feasibility verification) period in FY2024, which was set up until FY2022 in this program.